 - Must have been enrolled in the Spring 2020 term at the time of the legislation’s passage (March 13, 2020), and as the College transitioned to remote learning,

 - Must have been demonstrating Satisfactory Academic Progress (SAP) requirements, and,

-- Must have incurred expenses related to the disruption of campus operations due to COVID-19.
+- Must have incurred expenses related to the COVID-19 disruption of campus operations.

 Each student is eligible to receive $60 per credit hour of enrollment, up to a maximum award amount of $1,200.
-Using these figures, College of DuPage distributed approximately 69% of the total CARES Act Student Fund Award directly to 6,092 students who met initial eligibility criteria.
-Additional refunds will be based on application and eligibility.
+Using these figures, College of DuPage distributed approximately 69% of the total CARES Act Student Fund Award directly to 6,091 students who met initial eligibility criteria.
+Refunds were provided to an additional 241 students, based on application and eligibility.

 Students who met all eligibility requirements and who were enrolled in direct deposit with the College of DuPage Finance Office had refunds deposited directly into their account.
 Students who are not enrolled in direct deposit received a check by mail.